U53RW4R3/SCPA/Notebook/06 - Operation Security/B - Online/Helpers/Retrieve Proxy Servers.md

 ### 3.1 - Proxychains

-Refer to [[01 - Command Line/Operating Systems/Linux/Use Cases/Networking/Basic|ping sweep one liners]] to grab active proxy servers then pass it to the script that will format for proxychains
+Refer to [[01 - Command Line/A - Operating Systems/Linux/Use Cases/Networking/Basic|ping sweep one liners]] to grab active proxy servers then pass it to the script that will format for proxychains

 ```bash
 #!/bin/bash